simonkairu/Portfolio/README.md

 #### {Brief description of application}, {Date of current version}
 #### By Simon Kairu
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This is a simple portfolio landing page consisting of home,about and project section

 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions